radekrzepka/smakosfera/README.md

 # Smakosfera

-An application to which you can add your recipes, view others added by other users and add them to your favorites.
+An application where you can add your recipes, view others added by other users and add them to your favorites.

 ## Login details for testing

 email: test@gmail.com

 hasło: qwerty

 ## Technologies